VishnuGShephertz/GCM-NokiaX-Android-Push-Notification/README.md

 15. Fill necessary information to create NokiaX service and click on create button.<div style="clear:both"></div>
 16. Now you get your Authorization key of NokiaX.<div style="clear:both"></div>
 17. Go to [AppHQ] (http://apphq.shephertz.com) click on Push Notification and select Android Settings in Settings option.<div style="clear:both"></div>
-18. Select your app and provide as NokiaX and copy Authorization key that is generated in above step.(please copy value of key not copy 'key=' text in that key).<div style="clear:both"></div>
+18. Select your app and provider as NokiaX and copy Authorization key that is generated in above step.(please copy value of key not copy 'key=' text in that key).<div style="clear:both"></div>
 19. Open CommonUtilities.java file of sample project and make following changes.

 ```